China, Russia propose lifting some U.N. sanctions on North Korea, U.S. says not the time

 The wages of workers sent abroad also provided foreign currency for the Pyongyang government.
 A U.N. human rights investigator said in 2015 that North Korea was forcing more than 50,000 people to work abroad, mainly in Russia and China, earning between $1.2 billion and $2.3 billion a year.

-Reporting by Michelle Nichols; Editing by Chris Reese and Grant McCool
+Reporting by Michelle Nichols at United Nations and Tom Daly in Beijing; Editing by Chris Reese, Grant McCool and Himani Sarkar